Yuqoi/Flora/README.md

 - Fully written in Java 😎
 - Maintain your own collection of owned plants
-- Plant recognision based on photo (made with teachablemachine.withgoogle)
+- Plant recognition based on photo (made with teachablemachine.withgoogle)
 - Comprehensive range of plant data from **firebase database** (Unfortunately i deleted firebase collection so it won't work)
 - Watering notifications
 - Adding notes for each flower